Buffalo Product Liability Lawyer

-- The defect in question was a substantial factor in causing the injury and
+- The defect in question was a substantial factor in causing your injury, and;

-- They were using the product for its intended purpose or for a reasonably foreseeable reason
+- You were using the product for its intended purpose or for a reasonably foreseeable reason.

 - Implied warranties of merchantability, or the implied understanding that a product is fit to be used for a specific purpose